gioboa/jira-plugin/README.md

 ## Set working project

 After setup you have to set the working project, you can click on status-bar icon or use "Set working project" command.<br><br>
-<b>n.b:</b> If you need to browse issues for various project you have to switch the working project.<br>
+**n.b:** If you need to browse issues for various project you have to switch the working project.<br>

 ![Set-working-project](images/set-working-project.gif)

 ## Config

 The extension store credentials in VS Code settings.<br><br>
-<b>n.b:</b> the extension store the password in VS Code internal storage so it's safe and hidden. :wink: <br>
+**n.b:** the extension store the password in VS Code internal storage so it's safe and hidden. :wink: <br>

 ![Settings](images/settings.png)